Learn how to ship impactful customer journeys with Builder

 "But wait, where's the code that verifies this visualization?" you may ask.
 Well, each queue in the event loop has nuances in execution, so it's optimal to deal with them one at a time.
 This post is the first in a series of blog posts on the event loop in Node.js.
 Be sure to check out the other parts linked below to understand a few gotchas that might trip you up, even with this image imprinted in your mind.

 The event loop is a fundamental part of Node.js that enables asynchronous programming by ensuring the main thread is not blocked.
-Understanding how the event loop works can be challenging, but it is essential for building performant applications.
+Understanding how the event loop works can be challenging, but it is essential for building performant applications that can handle multiple client requests and async API calls efficiently.

 This visual guide has covered the basics of asynchronous programming in JavaScript, the Node.js runtime, and libuv, which is responsible for handling asynchronous operations.
 With this knowledge, you can build a strong mental model of the event loop, which will help you write code that takes advantage of Node.js' asynchronous nature.